Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 + k42 = (1 -Ć)lnX/Ć. In Figure

-3-9, experimental aX1
+3-9, experimental aX1 and aX2

-the universal line, Equation (3-30), and the modifications, Equations (3-31)
+Equation (3-30), and the modifications, Equations (3-31) and (3-32).
+The pure

-and (3-32).
-The pure prediction is satisfactory, because prediction errors are
+prediction is satisfactory, because prediction errors are less than 1 %.

-establishment of VLE and LLE data quality tests
+of VLE and LLE data quality test

-Using the pure prediction
+Using the pure prediction procedures of aXi and bXi

-is calculated from Equation (3-1).
+(i= 1, 2), Ái is calculated from Equation (3-1).
 In

-Figure 3-10, experimental Ái
+Figure 3-10, experimental Ái is directly

-is directly compared with predicted for the 25 binaries shown in Table 3-2 at
+compared with predicted for the 25 binaries shown in Table 3-2 at 274.15 [K].

-often provide data quality judgement criteria.
+data quality judgement criteria.
 Therefore, the Ái-pure

 prediction procedure is applied to 100 binaries selected from the 2700 binary